MRAC-IAAC/figural_projection_mapping/README.md

 ### Description

 Project mapping is a projection technique used to turn objects, often irregularly shaped into a display surface for video projection.
-What we tried to accomplish during Hardware course is creating a Video Projection system done by code in processing, processing the input from a Kinect and use that with OpenCV to create visual and interactive effects.
+What we tried to accomplish during Hardware course is creating a Video Projection system done by code in Processing, using the input from a Kinect and use that with OpenCV to create visual and interactive effects.
 ![History](./doc/History.jpg)

 ### Process Description